PEERS is a supportive program for parents of children with complex needs - emotional, behavioral, developmental, or educational.

 Parent Advocates can:

-If you feel a Parent Advocate could be of help to you or you have more questions about the program, please contact our Director of Prevention and Community Services at 330-376-9494 ext.
-221.
+If you feel a Parent Advocate could be of help to you or you have more questions about the program, please contact Marjorie Cook, Advocate and Program Manager at 330-203-3848.